AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Athenagoras.

-Athenagoras wrote an \"Apology,\" about 178 AD, and a \"Treatise on the Resurrection.\" He was a scholar and a philosopher, and made great efforts to convert the heathen to Christianity.
+Athenagoras wrote an "Apology," about 178 AD, and a "Treatise on the Resurrection."
+He was a scholar and a philosopher, and made great efforts to convert the heathen to Christianity.
 He declared that there shall be a judgment, the award of which shall be distributed according to conduct; but he nowhere refers to the duration of punishment.
 He was,